 Some researchers have also used human inputs to restrict the parameters of topic models.
 For example, \citet{Chemudugunta2008b} incorporate keywords into a topic model.
 However, unlike \keyATM, their model assumes that pre-specified keywords cannot belong to other topics and each topic with such keywords cannot have other keywords. \citet{Hu2011} propose a topic model where researchers refine the discovered topics by iteratively adding constraints such that certain sets of words are forced to appear together in the same topic. \keyATM{} does not place such a strict constraint and also avoids an iterative refinement process.

-Other researchers have incorporated substantive knowledge by placing an informative prior distribution over topic-word distributions. \citet{Lu2011} modify the values of prior parameters for keywords, essentially inflating their frequency. \citet{Fan2019} employ a similar strategy when constructing informative priors using a combination of TF-IDF and domain knowledge. \citet{Hansen2013} and \citet{Wood2017} use external corpus such as Wikipedia to construct either topic-word distributions or hyperparameters.
+Other researchers have incorporated substantive knowledge by placing an informative prior distribution over topic-word distributions. \citet{Lu2011} modify the values of prior parameters for keywords, essentially inflating their frequency. \citet{Fan2019} employ a similar strategy when constructing informative priors using a combination of TF-IDF and domain knowledge.
+While these models require researchers to specify the particular values of hyper prior parameters that directly control the importance of keywords, our approach imposes a restriction on the structure of prior distribution so that the models are allowed to learn from the data the importance of keywords (Appendix~p.~\pageref{app:keywords-as-prior} explains this connection in detail). \citet{Hansen2013} and \citet{Wood2017} use external corpus such as Wikipedia to construct either topic-word distributions or hyper-parameters.

-Another common strategy is to place a certain structure on the prior distribution.
+Placing a certain structure on the prior information is a common strategy.
 For example, \citet{Newman2011} model the structural relations among different words using an external data. \citet{xie2015} incorporate the information about the similarity of words through a Markov random field, while \citet{Andrzejewski2009} specify a set of words that have a similar probability within a certain topic through a Dirichlet Forest prior distribution.

 In contrast to these existing approaches, \keyATM{} directly incorporates a small number of keywords into a topic-word distribution.
 We believe that this simplicity of \keyATM{} is particularly appealing for social scientists.